exafmm/exafmm-t/paper.md

 ExaFMM is an open-source library for fast multipole algorithms, providing high-performance evaluation of N-body problems in three dimensions, with C++ and Python interfaces.
 This new implementation is the most recent of many across a decade of work in our research group.
 Our goal for all these years has been to produce reusable, standard code for this intricate algorithm.
-The new header-only C/C++ implementation is easier to extend, still competitive with state-of-the-art codes, and includes a `pybind11` Python interface.
+The new header-only C/C++ implementation is easier to extend, still competitive with state-of-the-art codes, and includes a `pybind11` Python interface [@pybind11].

 The fast multipole method (FMM) was introduced more than 30 years ago [@GreengardRokhlin1987] as a means of reducing